 - Potential impact of the work on the development of the candidate’s home country

 For further details, see the Selection criteria for 2016 Commonwealth Scholarships for developing Commonwealth country citizens for further details.

-Candidates may also find the Feedback for unsuccessful candidates in 2013 useful.
+You may also find the Feedback for unsuccessful candidates in 2014 useful.